Sytten/nexus-shield/README.md

 ### Error

-A rule needs to return a `boolean`, a `Promise<boolean>` or throw an `Error`.
-Contrary to Graphql-shield, this plugin will **NOT** catch the errors you throw and will just pass them down to the next plugins and eventually to the server.
-If `false` is returned, the configured `defaultError` will be thrown by the plugin.
+- A rule needs to return a `boolean`, a `Promise<boolean>` or throw an `Error`.
+- Contrary to Graphql-shield, this plugin will **NOT** catch the errors you throw and will just pass them down to the next plugins and eventually to the server
+- If `false` is returned, the configured `defaultError` will be thrown by the plugin.

 ```typescript
 import { AuthenticationError } from 'apollo-server';